T.A.T.u.: Music Station incident

-On 27 June 2003, t.A.T.u. made their first appearance on Japanese television through the live music program Music Station as part of their promotional tour, but they abruptly left the show mid-air after the opening credits, following a phone call from Shapovalov to t.A.T.u. informing them his refusal to allow their performance.
-On 28 June 2003, Shapovalov and t.A.T.u. held a press conference, where Shapovalov had reportedly felt that the outfits that TV Asahi, the broadcasting station of Music Station, had provided for t.A.T.u were too revealing, and he was concerned for their privacy.
+On 27 June 2003, t.A.T.u. made their first appearance on Japanese television through the live music program Music Station as part of their promotional tour, but they abruptly left the show mid-air after the opening credits, following a phone call from Shapovalov to the girls informing them his refusal to allow their performance.
+On 28 June 2003, Shapovalov and t.A.T.u. held a press conference, where the former had reportedly felt that the outfits that TV Asahi, the broadcasting station of Music Station, had provided for t.A.T.u were too revealing, and he was concerned for their privacy.
 In addition, he was concerned about the "lack of communication" about the show's format.
-Shapovalov and t.A.T.u. stated that they had believed that t.A.T.u. would be the only performer on the episode and felt uncomfortable sharing their air time with other Japanese artists.
+Shapovalov and t.A.T.u. stated that they had believed that the duo would be the only performer on the episode and felt uncomfortable sharing their air time with other Japanese artists.

-Universal Music KK, t.A.T.u.'s Japanese label, issued an apology; Shapovalov and t.A.T.u., on the other hand, refused to apologize. t.A.T.u. also cancelled a Japanese concert in the same month.
+Universal Music KK, t.A.T.u.'s Japanese label, issued an apology; Shapovalov and t.A.T.u., on the other hand, refused to apologize. t.A.T.u. also cancelled a concert in Japan in the same month.
 Japanese media heavily criticized t.A.T.u. over their behavior on Music Station and the press conference, which they perceived as disrespectful.
 TV Asahi, in particular, had reportedly been already unhappy after t.A.T.u. had previously cancelled their appearance on Music Station earlier in April 2003 despite that commercials promoting them as guest performers had already been broadcast.
 They lodged a complaint against Universal Music KK, threatening to ban any artist associated with the label from appearing on the show.
 They later launched a lawsuit against Universal Music KK in July 2003 for damages and banned t.A.T.u. from future appearances on Music Station.
 Japanese comedian Tamori, the host of Music Station, stated in 2021 that out of the 34 years he had hosted the show, t.A.T.u.'s refusal to perform was the most memorable to him.